se-edu/learningresources/contents/javascript/staticTypingWithTypescript.md

 }
 ```

-By using this as a type annotation, TypeScript will now verify that any object we pass into the `greet` function has a compatible structure with `Person`:
+By using `Person` as a type annotation, TypeScript will now verify that any object we pass into the `greet` function has a compatible structure:
 ```typescript
 function greet(person: Person) {
     console.log(`Nice to meet you, ${person.firstName} ${person.lastName}!`);